 High alert as IB warns of Jaish-e-Mohammad strikes on IAF base

-New Delhi, Sep 25: A high alert has been declared after the Intelligence Bureau has warned about a possible attack on an Indian Air Force in Jammu and Kashmir.
+New Delhi, Sep 25: A high alert has been declared after the Intelligence Bureau (IB) has warned about a possible attack on an Indian Air Force (IAF) in Jammu and Kashmir.

 The IB warning states that terrorists of the Jaish-e-Mohammad are looking to carry out this attack.
 It has further been warned that the JeM had trained 8 of its terrorists for this attack.